[Updated, Aug 2026]

 Other factors that could affect household electricity expenses could be simply using energy-efficient appliances or practising sustainable habits.

-Average Electricity Bill by Number of Persons Residing in the Household
+Average Electricity Bill By Number Of Persons Residing In The Household

 We'll compare each average spending with the lowest average spending ($82.00 for a 1-person household) and calculate the percentage difference.

-Does Your Choice of Electricity Retailer Make a Difference?
+Does Your Choice Of Electricity Retailer Make A Difference?

 From a survey of 101 participants, 61 (about 60.4%) use SP Group, while 17 (16.8%) are with Geneco.
 The rest are distributed among various other retailers.

-If you’re looking to reduce your electricity bills or considering a switch, check out our updated guide on the best electricity plans in Singapore.
-It includes a handy visual chart that compares the most cost-effective plans from each provider, simplifying your decision-making process.
+If you're looking to reduce your electricity bills or considering a switch, check out our updated guide on the best electricity plans in Singapore.

 Other Factors Influencing Electricity Costs